PoloBustillo/react-native-document-scan/README.md

 <video src="https://user-images.githubusercontent.com/26162804/161643203-2a265cc1-5cf1-4474-b43c-7b1b2dcba704.mp4" data-canonical-src="https://user-images.githubusercontent.com/26162804/161643203-2a265cc1-5cf1-4474-b43c-7b1b2dcba704.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px;"></video>

 ### Limit Number of Scans

+1.34-alpha add a minNumDocuments attribute, to do not show done button if min is not reached.

 You can limit the number of scans.
 For example if your app lets a user scan a business card you might want them to only capture the front and back.
 In this case you can set